Braised Pork and Hard Boiled Eggs

 • 5 tablespoons extra virgin olive oil

-• 5 garlic cloves peeled and finely minced
+• 5 clovese garlic finely minced

 • 1 kg skinless and boneless lean pork spare ribs trimmed and roughly cut into 3 cm to 4cm pieces